GetAurox/Aurox-Wallet/README.md

 If you are looking to implement larger functionalities or fulfill feature requests made by other users, Aurox will soon open up bounties for certain features on Gitcoin.

-Please read the following two files before writing any code or creating a pull requests.
+Please read the following two files before writing any code or creating a pull request.

  - [Code Style Guidelines](https://github.com/GetAurox/Aurox-Wallet/blob/master/Code%20Style%20Guidelines.pdf)
  - [Architecture](https://github.com/GetAurox/Aurox-Wallet/blob/master/Architecture%20(WIP).pdf)